Back to blog

 PostgreSQL: The Database That Does Everything

-We use PostgreSQL for everything — and I mean everything:
+We use PostgreSQL for everything - and we mean everything:

 We run primary + read replica for write/read splitting.
 Not at the query level - at the connection level.
 Write queries go to the primary.
 Read queries go to the replica.
 The repository layer decides which connection to use, keeping it dead simple.

-I know this sounds like I'm putting all my eggs in one basket.
-And I am.
+We know this sounds like we're putting all our eggs in one basket.
+And we are.
 But it's a really, really good basket.
-Postgres has been around for decades, has incredible tooling, and handles every workload I've thrown at it.
-Every time I've been tempted to add another database to the mix, Postgres already had a feature for it.
+Postgres has been around for decades, has incredible tooling, and handles every workload we've thrown at it.
+Every time we've been tempted to add another database to the mix, Postgres already had a feature for it.

 Why Squirrel Over an ORM

-Early on, I considered GORM.
+Early on, we considered GORM.
 It would've been faster to get started.
-But I'd been burned by ORM magic before — the kind where everything works beautifully until you hit scale, and then you're staring at a query plan that makes no sense because the ORM decided to do six JOINs behind your back.
+But we'd been burned by ORM magic before - the kind where everything works beautifully until you hit scale, and then you're staring at a query plan that makes no sense because the ORM decided to do six JOINs behind your back.

-So I went with Squirrel, a SQL query builder for Go.
+So we went with Squirrel, a SQL query builder for Go.
 Here's what a real query looks like:

 query, args, err := squirrel.